[I posted this two years ago, but tis the season, so here’s an update. BTW – I still had to ask my husband who was playing this year!]

 Michael will be watching the game with me.
 He’ll make a big fire in the fireplace, we’ll gather some snacks, leave any dishes left in the sink, and forget about returning phone calls.
 It will be a nice evening together, but I know I’m not the most thrilling Super Bowl companion.

-So here are five promises I making to my husband to help maximize his viewing experience:
+So here are five promises I made to my husband to help maximize his viewing experience:

 1. I promise to figure out which team is wearing what colors, right at the beginning of the game, so when the first big play happens, I don’t blurt out, “Now, which team is that?”